 The notion of consumer surplus can of course also be used in the case of price increases.
 The analysis is entirely symmetric.
 Note that in this case the disadvantage of a price decrease is largest for the consumers who continue to use the service and smaller for the consumers who stop using the service because they apparently have another alternative (another transport mode, another destination, staying at home) which is sufficiently attractive for them to decide to change their behaviour.
-Thus, the economic approach implies that people who do not change their behaviour as a consequence of a price increase are hit harder than people who do change their behaviour.
+Thus, the economic approach implies that people who do not change their behaviour.
 It is worth noting that this result may be rather different from a political economy perspective, where consumers who do change their behaviour are considered to be the ones hurt most by a price increase.
 These consumers cannot afford to pay the high price and hence should be considered as the greatest victims.
-This may well lead to a gap between cost benefit analysis where consumers who change their behaviour get a low weighting and political debates where these consumers get a high weighting.1 This is an illustration of the difficulties that may emerge when SCBA is applied in situations where equity concerns are high.
+This may well lead to a gap between cost-benefit analysis where consumers get a high weighting.2 This is an illustration of the difficulties that may emerge when SCBA is applied in situations where equity concerns are high.
 We will address this subject later in this chapter.

 To be able to assess the benefits of a change in transport services leading to a decrease in the price, information is needed on the price in the reference situation and the new situation (see Chapter 14) and the number of consumers in both cases.
 The reference situation may be the current situation, but in many practical applications of SCBA the alternatives refer to infrastructure projects that may take a long time before they are completed.
 Hence, predictions are needed of prices and numbers of users in the future, with and without the policy alternative.
-For this purpose, one needs projections on how the economy and the transport system will look in the future and how transport demand will be affected by a price change.
-These changes in demand can be estimated using transport models (see Chapter 16) or price elasticities, as mentioned in Chapters 3 and 6.